FatihKoz/DisposableBasic/README.md

 ## API Endpoints

 Module offers below endpoints for API Access with authorization, so data can be placed on landing pages easily.
+Check module admin page to define your service key, which is needed for authorization.

 ### Endpoints